 Home > Health & Fitness

-People with diabetes have a higher risk for heart attacks and strokes.
-High blood pressure and high cholesterol increase these risks even more.
-Controlling blood pressure and cholesterol are very important for preventing heart attacks and strokes.
+People with diabetes have a higher chance of having heart attacks and strokes.
+Smoking and having high blood pressure and high cholesterol increase these risks even more.
+Controlling blood sugar, blood pressure, and cholesterol levels are very important for preventing heart attacks and strokes.

 See your doctor who treats your diabetes often.
 During these visits, health care providers will check your cholesterol, blood sugar, and blood pressure.
 You may also be instructed to take medicines.

-Other things you can do to lower your risk are:
+Other things you can do to lower your risks are:

 When you have extra cholesterol in your blood, it can build up inside the walls of your heart’s arteries (blood vessels).
 This buildup is called plaque.
 It narrows your arteries and reduces or stops blood flow.
 This can lead to heart attack, stroke, or other serious heart disease.

 Most people with diabetes are prescribed a medicine to reduce their LDL cholesterol levels.
 Medicines called statins are often used.
 You should learn how to take your statin medicine and how to watch for side effects.
 Your doctor will tell you if there is a target LDL level you need to aim for.

-If you have other risk factors for heart disease or stroke, your provider may prescribe higher doses of a statin drug.
+If you have other risk factors for heart disease or stroke, your doctor may prescribe higher doses of a statin drug.

 Your doctor should check your cholesterol levels at least once a year.